Mediacorp U: Media competition/Launch of SPH Mediaworks

+Media merger/Under Mediacorp's management

-Despite these successes, SPH's channels operated as a loss, with Channel i in particular struggling in competing with MediaCorp's Channel 5 for viewership and the advertising market.
-In September 2004, SPH MediaWorks announced an agreement to divest its television stations and free newspaper businesses to MediaCorp, in exchange for a stake of parts of MediaCorp's television and publishing businesses.
-While Channel i would shut down, MediaCorp would take over Channel U on 1 January 2005, becoming a sister channel to its former competitor.
-To reflect the integration of Channel U into MediaCorp's portfolio, Channel 8 also slightly changed its name in Chinese from Dì bā bō dào (第八波道) to Bā píndào (八频道) to match that of Channel U.
+Despite these successes, SPH's channels operated as a loss, with Channel i in particular struggling in competing with Mediacorp 5 for viewership and the advertising market.
+In September 2004, SPH MediaWorks announced an agreement to divest its television stations and free newspaper businesses to Mediacorp, in exchange for a stake of parts of Mediacorp's television and publishing businesses.
+While Channel i would shut down, Mediacorp would take over U on 1 January 2005, becoming a sister channel to its former competitor.
+To reflect the integration of U into Mediacorp's portfolio, 8 also slightly changed its name in Chinese from Dì bā bō dào (第八波道) to Bā píndào (八频道) to match that of U. In February, Mediacorp TV CEO Khiew Voon Kwang announced that the channel would not shut down.

-In 2006, apart from a graphics rebranding, Channel U, additionally, revamped its news bulletin programmes; broadcasting 7pm (News Club @ 7), 9pm (News Jab @ 9) and 11pm (News World @ 11) bulletins, until 2010, when it was replaced by a one-hour time shift of the 10pm Channel 8 news bulletin, News Tonight.
+In April 2005, U announced a new look and an overhaul to its content.
+It additionally revamped its news bulletin programmes; broadcasting 7pm (News Club @ 7), 9pm (News Jab @ 9) and 11pm (News World @ 11) bulletins, until 2010, when it was replaced by a one-hour delayed telecast of the 10pm Channel 8 news bulletin, News Tonight.
 In 2008, the channel announced that it would increase its offer for young and working adult audiences, such as a third edition of Campus Superstar, and it would also look for quality programmes from East Asia.

-In 2023, Channel U introduced a new logo as part of a wider rebranding of Mediacorp's properties, dropping the blue sphere emblem that had been used since its establishment.
+In 2023, Channel U introduced a new logo as part of a wider rebranding of Mediacorp's properties, dropping the teal sphere emblem that had been used since its establishment.

 Programming

-The channel's programming consists of Chinese-language music and entertainment produced locally and imported from China, Taiwan, Hong Kong and Thailand and Korean language series provided by KBS, MBC and SBS (available in dual sound and subtitles).
-Channel U's programming is available subtitled in local languages on optional subtitle tracks and dual-language option (Mandarin, Korean and Thai) is available for Korean language and Thai language programs provided by One 31, Channel 3 Thailand (available in dual sound and subtitles) and GMM 25 (available in subtitles only).
+The channel's programming consists of Chinese-language music and entertainment produced locally and imported from China, Taiwan, Hong Kong and Thailand and Korean language series provided by KBS, MBC and SBS (available dubbed and with subtitles).
+Channel U's programming is available subtitled in local languages on optional subtitle tracks and dual-language option (Mandarin, Korean and Thai) is available for Korean language and Thai language programs provided by One 31, Channel 3 Thailand (available dubbed and with subtitles) and GMM 25 (available with subtitles only).